 To be fair most of the other monsters aren't trying to destroy the world

-It's a major recurring theme in Fire Emblem: Path of Radiance and its sequel Radiant Dawn that the Laguz, shapeshiftingPetting Zoo People who can turn into animals, are discriminated against by the majority of their "Beorc" (Human) neighbors.
+It's a major recurring theme in Path of Radiance and its sequel Radiant Dawn that the Laguz, shapeshiftingPetting Zoo People who can turn into animals, are discriminated against by the majority of their "Beorc" (Human) neighbors.
 The offspring of a Beorc and a Laguz, called Branded because of the markings on their skin, isn't always accepted by either, though a Branded may be able to pass off as an ordinary Beorc if the brand is covered or passed off as the mark of a spirit charmer (Beorc who have gained magic abilities by forming pacts with spirits, which results in the pact-maker having a mark similar to that of a Branded).
-The Begnion Empire in particular kept the Cat and Tiger tribes as slaves for many years, and the corrupt Senators of the empire had the entire population of the Heron Tribe massacred (except four members of the royal family) and their forest burned to the ground after blaming them for the assassination of their previous Empress, which the Senators themselves orchestrated.
-Furthermore, the Big Bad of the first game, the Mad King Ashnard of Daein, was an outspoken bigot against the Laguz, as were most of the people of Daein.
-Ashnard married the princess of the Dragon Tribe, knowing that she would lose her power to transform after conceiving their son.
-He even enslaved his wife's brother, using him as a mount like a common Wyvern just to further insult the Dragon Tribe.
+The Begnion Empire in particular kept the Cat and Tiger tribes as slaves for many years, and the corrupt Senators of the Empire had the entire population of the Heron Tribe massacred (except four members of the royal family) and their forest burned to the ground after blaming them for the assassination of their previous Empress, which the Senators themselves orchestrated.
+While the Big Bad of the first game, the Mad King Ashnard of Daein, is at heart a Social Darwinist and Blood Knight who respects strength regardless of origin, most of his subjects legitimately hate the Laguz, since their country was originally founded for the explicit purpose of opposing Laguz rights.
+As such, Ashnard promotes anti-Laguz propaganda simply because it's the easiest way to get the war he wants.

 Portal has a strange example in the Weighted Companion Cube, which GLaDOS insists vehemently is not conscious, does not speak and "only feels some pain," and the Cube itself is no different from any of the other plain blocks that you've used throughout the game except for a heart decal.
 You're forced to "euthanize" it in order to progress, and GLaDOS will taunt you until you do so.
 Even though it is ostensibly an inanimate object, GLaDOS maintains that you're a murderer for destroying it and notes you set a new record in how little time it took you to destroy your "loyal companion".
 Even more interesting is the explicit parallels given between that act and GLaDOS's destruction, and the Weighted Companion Cube is one of the game's most popular characters.